-The Belmont Public School calendar for 2022 - 2023 includes ten Early Release Days at the elementary school level, ten for the Middle School, and seven for Belmont High School.
+The Belmont Public School calendar for 2024 - 2025 includes ten Early Release Days at the elementary school level, thirteen for the Chenery Upper Elementary School, ten for 7th and 8th graders at BMHS, and seven for 9-12 graders at BMHS.
 BASEC provides programming on all but two of these.
-We are closed on Wednesday, November 23, 2022 to provide an opportunity for our staff to travel for the Thanksgiving holiday.
-We are closed on the last day of school so that all students can participate in the special ceremonies and plans that our school partners develop for students on that day.
+We are closed on Wednesday, November 27, 2024 to provide an opportunity for our staff to travel for the Thanksgiving holiday.
+After school is closed on the last day of school so that all students can participate in the special ceremonies and plans that our school partners develop for students on that day.

-The Maynard Public School calendar for 2022 - 2023 includes 12 Early Release Days at Green Meadow and 11 for Fowler.
+The Maynard Public School calendar for 2024 - 2025 includes 14 Early Release Days at Green Meadow and Fowler, including the last day of school, typically an early release day.
 BASEC provides programming on all of these.